- Sleeps: 4 (+1)

 Meanwhile, local accessories include butter-soft sheepskin rugs and tartan blankets, bathroom and skincare organic products, unique art, and woollen tweed window seats bespoke-crafted by the renowned Scottish designer, Amy Britton.

-Linger outside awhile as you admire the colourful, sweet-scented gardens, designed especially to provide kitchen herbs, flowers, and berries all year round.
+Otherwise, linger outside awhile as you admire the colourful, sweet-scented gardens, designed especially to provide kitchen herbs, flowers, and berries all year round.

 If you do decide to step outside, there’s a wealth of things to see and do.
 For starters, you could take a historical tour of the estate, or hire a bike and set out on a scenic cycle path.
+To mark a special occasion, how about booking a tree-planting session for your very own Scots Pine?

 Slightly further afield, you can head into the pretty village of Dollar, with its hillside Glen and Castle Campbell, or Culross, a National Trust for Scotland conservation village complete with a vivid yellow 16th century palace.
 Meanwhile, if you enjoy a good walk spoiled, the ‘Home of Golf’, otherwise known as St. Andrews Links, is a mere hour away.